University of Tampa: Residence halls

 About 60% of full-time UT students live on the university's main campus.
 All but 3 of the 12 on-campus residence halls have been built since 1998.

 Straz Hall and Palm Apartments offer apartment-style living, with each student having a private room but sharing a bathroom, kitchen and common area with three others.
-Five dorms, Smiley Hall, McKay Hall, Boathouse, Austin Hall and Vaughn Center, offer traditional dormitory arrangements, with two or three students in a connected suite sharing a bathroom and open living areas.
+Five dorms, Smiley Hall, McKay Hall, Grand Center, Austin Hall and Vaughn Center, offer traditional dormitory arrangements, with two or three students in a connected suite sharing a bathroom and open living areas.
 Three halls, Brevard Hall, Morsani Hall and Jenkins Hall, offer a hybrid package with students sharing a common area but without a kitchen.
 Finally, Urso Hall provides students with what is essentially a studio apartment, a private suite consisting of a bed, closet, kitchenette and restroom.
 Every residence hall also offers a small assortment of private single rooms.

 The Barrymore Hotel, located about 1 mi from campus, also houses some students.
 Two students typically stay in each room, which is equipped with two double beds, a bathroom and closet space.
 UT's wireless internet is available, along with cable television.
 A shuttle bus provides transportation to/from campus, or students can take the 15-minute walk.